St. Paul High School (Virginia): Extracurricular activities

 St. Paul High School had many different organizations that met during club schedules.
 Many of these organizations went on special field trips to Dollywood and state conferences.
 St. Paul had very active Virginia FBLA and Virginia FCCLA organizations.
 St. Paul FBLA has had three national competitors in the past three years, two state officers, and a state president.
 FCCLA has had two state winners.

 Academics

 St. Paul High School was one of the first to gain full accreditation in Wise County.
 The 2007–2008 school year had nearly 50% having advanced on the Virginia SOL tests.
 The high school prided itself in being a small community school with high SOL scores.
 The school won the Wachovia Cup for the 1992–1993 season as well as the Creative Writing championship for 1993.
 The school also has many P.A.C.E. championships.
 In 1941, Saint Paul was awarded for a Trophy Class Yearbook.

 Wetlands Project

 The Wetlands Estonoa Project was a student initiated and run project focused on reclaiming a local wetlands and educating the community about its value.
 It has achieved national notoriety, including receiving a large federal grant to build the Vencil Learning Center.
 The student group received an award by former President George W. Bush.

+Notable alumni

+Steven Jason Williams - known as Boogie2988, YouTuber.